 #FCF18 is taking to all social channels to spread the message about fostering, so make sure you show your support for the campaign across all your social profiles, be it Twitter, Instagram or Facebook.

-To help people show their support, The Fostering Network has created downloadable placards for you to fill out and share across your social networks.
+To help people show their support, The Fostering Network has created downloadable resources for you to fill out and share across your social networks.
 This is a great way of showing your support and feeling a part of the UK’s wider fostering community.
 There are also ‘proud to have been fostered’ placards for young people and care leavers who too want to shout about their support for #FCF18, and the positive impact it can have on young people just like them.

 Make a donation to the Foster Care Fortnight campaign